Simón Trinidad: Life in FARC

 Colombian authorities suspect that Palmera became part of the FARC-EP in 1987, confirming this in 1991.
-He worked primarily in education and on political questions.
 By then he was believed to be in command of FARC's Front 41, created by Palmera in June 1990, which operated in the area of the Serranía del Perijá mountain range.
 Palmera had adopted the aliases of Simón Trinidad and Federico Bogotá, and later also became part of the Bloque Caribe (Caribbean Bloc of the FARC-EP) in the Northern coast of Colombia.

 His area of operations included Valledupar.
 Despite Valledupar's being a relatively small city, with less than 300,000 inhabitants, kidnappings in the city would rise, eventually becoming the city with the highest kidnapping rate in Colombia,..
 Paramilitary groups also began to grow in the region.

 In May 1992, Palmera and Abelardo Caicedo (aka "Solís Almeida"), ordered the kidnapping and later the murder of Colombian Navy Lieutenant Álvaro Fernando Morris Piedrahíta.
 On August 17, 1994, he was assigned to command the Front 19 known as José Prudencio Padilla that operated in the Sierra Nevada de Santa Marta mountains.

 On December 11, 1995, Colombian authorities learned that "Simón Trinidad" had become the sixth commander in-line of the FARC's Caribbean Bloc, being in charge of guerrilla propaganda.
 In November 1996, Colombian authorities discovered that Palmera was now third in the chain of command of the Estado Mayor del Bloque Caribe (Major State of the Caribbean Bloc; the higher command of this bloc).

 In 2000, investigators from Human Rights Watch interviewed Palmera in Los Pozos, Caquetá.
 He was quoted as dismissing international humanitarian law as a "bourgeois concept".

 On July 4 of the same year, while in San Vicente del Caguán, Caquetá and acting as FARC's speaker, he announced that the group was going to attack any aircraft or troops that performed any fumigation on coca or poppy plantations in southern Colombia.

 He continued to participate as a highly visible negotiator during the failed 1998–2002 FARC-Government peace process (1999–2002) held under Conservative President Andrés Pastrana.
-He became well known in the world press and among diplomats from many countries.